MarcoMeter/Unity-ML-Environments/documentation/SimpleContinuousControl.md

 ### State Input

-The agent receives 5 continuos inputs: direction vector to the target (x & y, the agent's velocity (x & y) and the remaining distance to the target.
+The agent receives 4 continuos inputs: agent's relative position to the target (x & y) and the agent's velocity (x & y).

 ### Reward Signals